Nonagon Infinity: Reception

 Upon its release, Nonagon Infinity received acclaim from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from critics, the album received an average score of 83, based on 14 reviews, indicating "universal acclaim".

 Writing for AllMusic, Tim Sendra claimed that the band's inventive sound made Nonagon Infinity "not only their best album yet, but maybe the best psych-metal-jazz-prog album ever".
 He also called the album an "amazing prog-psych epic".

 Director Edgar Wright has since cited the album as one of his favorite albums of all time, stating that "you could be forgiven for thinking you were hearing one long extended track, but my God does it rock."

 Matthew Coakley of The Triangle said the album was musically a gritty, heavy, lo-fi garage rock aesthetic and created a 'never-ending loop' of an album where all the songs flow directly into one another.

 Jamie McNamara of BeatRoute magazine called it "a rollicking, garage-rock epic".

 In 2019, Nonagon Infinity ranked 2nd on Happy Mag's list of "The 25 best psychedelic rock albums of the 2010s".

 Track listing

-Vinyl releases have tracks 1–4 on Side A, and tracks 5–9 on Side B.